 Biologically Appropriate Raw Food (BARF) Diet

-Although there is a general consensus amongst raw feeders that a dog’s natural diet would be largely made up of prey… Some people argue that dogs are also scavengers, and in the wild, they would eat fruits/ vegetables that are available to them.
-A BARF diet consists of 70% meat, 10% bone, 5% liver, 5% other secreting organ, 7% vegetables, 3% fruit.
+Although there is a general consensus amongst raw feeders that a dog’s natural diet would be largely made up of prey… Some people argue that dogs are also scavengers, and in the wild, they would eat fruits and/or vegetables that are available to them.
+A BARF diet aims to replicate this and thesefore consists of 70% meat, 10% bone, 10% offal (5% liver, 5% any other secreting organ), 7% vegetables and 3% fruit.

 There are many ‘complete minces’ that contain vegetables already mixed in for convenience.
-If you choose to add vegetables to your dogs’ diet yourself, it is advantageous to feed them pureed, lightly steamed, or fermented as this will give a ‘kick start’ to the digestion process and ensure the maximum amount of nutrients are absorbed.
+If you choose to add vegetables to your dogs’ diet yourself, it is advantageous to feed them pureed, lightly steamed, or fermented as this will give a ‘kick start’ to the digestion process, maximising the amount of nutrients that are absorbed.

 Hybrid Raw Diet